michaelschiller-mdm-solutions/tiktok-warmup-bot/README.md

 - Open shop
 - Open inbox

 You can find all the voice actions in the `voice-actions` folder.
+I let ElevenLabs do the talking.
+My French accent made Siri act like it was on strike.

 If you don't want some of the actions, you can comment them out in the `index.js` file — if you're not technical, just ask Cursor, it'll do the work for you.